 Figure 3 shows daily averages of the time series of surface meteorology at Stratus; matching figures for WHOTS and NTAS are provided in the Supplementary Material.
 At all three ORS annual cycles are evident in DSWR, SST, Ta, qa, net air-sea heat flux (Qnet), SLP and net longwave radiation (QLW).
 To avoid potential biases and false trends, long-term means were computed using only full calendar years.
 WHOTS has 14 full years, Stratus 15 full years, and NTAS 16 full years.
 The means of the surface meteorological variables over these years are in Table 4.

 Some of the differences can be understood within the Lagrangian framework of the tradewind boundary layer (Albrecht, 1979, 1984; Albrecht et al., 1995 a, b; Bretherton et al., 1999; Albrecht et al., 2019), recognizing that the ORS sample key portions of the surface easterly tradewind branch of the regional Hadley circulations.
 Stratus is in the strong subsidence of the subtropical high of the eastern basin with associated stratocumulus deck.
-WHOTS is in the fair-weather cumulus core of the tradewinds equatorward and west of the high where the surface layer becomes decoupled from the troposphere.
+WHOTS is in the fair-weather cumulus core of the tradewinds, equatorward and west of the subtropical high where the surface layer becomes decoupled from the troposphere.
 NTAS is in the region of strong moisture convergence close to deep tropical convection in the western tropics poleward of the ITCZ.
 Translating Stratus to the eastern North Pacific, the corresponding virtual site is 32°N 125°W, further from the equator than Stratus because of the northern hemisphere location of the ITCZ, and a comparable distance west of the continent.
 This virtual time-series must be shifted by six months from the observed Stratus record to account for the seasonal phasing, and the winds rotated 90° counterclockwise.
 Translating NTAS from the Atlantic to a virtual site in the Pacific based on mean SST and proximity to the summertime ITCZ puts it around 12°N, 170°E.

 The long-term mean DSWR is smallest at Stratus (205.2 W m-2) and largest at NTAS (246.7 W m-2) due to decreasing latitude and cloud fraction downstream.
 One of the findings at the Stratus ORS is much greater day-to-day variability in cloud cover than anticipated, including periods of clear skies, of low marine stratus, and of mixed stratus and cumulus.
 Mean DLWR increases downstream from Stratus to WHOTS to NTAS due to warming, moistening, and thickening of the planetary boundary layer (PBL).
 NTAS, with the warmest mean Ta and highest qa, has the largest mean DLWR (405.9 W m-2) compared to WHOTS (388.8 W m-2) and Stratus (376.8 W m-2).
 Mean SSTs were 20.3°C, 25.1° and 27.2°C at Stratus, WHOTS, and NTAS, consistent with greater ocean absorption of SWR downstream.
 One-day SST maxima over the full mean daily time series of 28.7°C at WHOTS and 29.7°C at NTAS were above the ~26°C threshold for deep convection, but only reached 24.7°C at Stratus.
 Stratus has the coolest Ta and NTAS the warmest, due to downstream heating from the ocean below, and reduced entrainment above the PBL, with qa also increasing accordingly.
 Mean SST was 0.9°C warmer than Ta at Stratus and WHOTS, while only 0.6°C warmer at NTAS, reflecting reduced downstream atmospheric advective cooling there and a smaller sensible heat flux (Table 5).